ooluwatom/printf/README.md

 # 3. What one has not experienced, one will never understand in print
 <li>Handle the following conversion specifiers:</li>

-u : converts the input into an unsigned integer o : converts the input into an octal number x : converts the input into a hexadecimal number
+u : converts the input into an unsigned integer

+o : converts the input into an octal number

+x : converts the input into a hexadecimal number

-X : converts the input into a hexadecimal number with capital letters
+X : converts the input into a hexadecimal number with capital letters<br/>

 # 4. Nothing in fine print is ever good news
 <li>Use a local buffer of 1024 chars in order to call write as little as possible.</li>